Māori people: Contact with Europeans

 The first European explorers of New Zealand were Abel Tasman, who arrived in 1642, Captain James Cook, in 1769, and Marion du Fresne in 1772.
-Initial contact between Māori and Europeans proved problematic and sometimes fatal, with Tasman having four of his men killed and probably killing at least one Māori, without ever landing.
+Initial contact between Māori and Europeans proved problematic and sometimes fatal.
+Tasman left after only two days after four of his men and at least one Māori had been killed, apparently due to a misunderstanding.
 Cook's men shot at least eight Māori within three days of his first landing, although he later had good relations with Māori.
 Three years later, after a promising start, du Fresne and 26 men of his crew were killed.
 From the 1780s, Māori also increasingly encountered European and American sealers, whalers and Christian missionaries.
 Relations were mostly peaceful, although marred by several further violent incidents, the worst of which was the Boyd massacre in 1807 and subsequent revenge attacks.

 European settlement in New Zealand began in the early 19th century, leading to an extensive sharing of culture and ideas.
 Many Māori valued Europeans, whom they called "Pākehā", as a means to acquire Western knowledge and technology.
 Māori quickly adopted writing as a means of sharing ideas, and many of their oral stories and poems were converted to the written form.
 The introduction of the potato revolutionised agriculture, and the acquisition of muskets by Māori iwi led to a period of particularly bloody intertribal warfare known as the Musket Wars, in which many groups were decimated and others driven from their traditional territory.
 The pacifist Moriori in the Chatham Islands similarly suffered massacre and subjugation in an invasion by some Taranaki iwi.
-At the same time, the Māori suffered high mortality rates from Eurasian infectious diseases, such as influenza, smallpox and measles, which killed an estimated 10 to 50 per cent of Māori.
+At the same time, Māori suffered high mortality rates from Eurasian infectious diseases, such as influenza, smallpox and measles, which killed an estimated 10 to 50 per cent of Māori.